OberonTheWizard/TarChecker/README.md

 # TarChecker
-"md5sum -c" for tar archive.
+"md5sum -c" for files in tar archive.
 TarChcker is an "on the fly" checker.

 ## Requirements
  This program requires following libraries.
 You can download these *.jar files from Apache commons project home page.